ErrorNull0/survival_story/README.md

 - added an About tab

 ## Currnt Stat of Gameplay
 There is currently not much "game" to the gameplay yet.
-This release is primarily to allow testing of the features currently implemented.
-Use the "Help" tab within the main inventory window to give you ideas on what features to try out.
+This release is primarily to allow testing of the features currently implemented. **View the "Help" tab within the main inventory window to give you ideas on what features to try out.**

 Here are a few tips and things to keep in mind: